Record

 Custodial HistoryThe papers listed in this section were received from Miss Price, Woman Secretary 1942-1964 and Women's Candidate Secretary 1936-1946.

-Related MaterialMaterial relating to the foreign side of the work can be found in the records of the Foreign Division (CMS/B) and Overseas Division (CMS/OSD).
-For more about work within the British Isles, see the records of the Home Division (CMS/H) and the General Secretary's Department (CMS/G).
-Girls Movement publications, including 'Terminal Letters,' 'Seed Time' and 'Girls Movement notes' and other publications relating to women's work, are in the Editorial Department's file set of publications (CMS H/H5).
-The CMS periodical, 'Church Missionary Intelligencer', includes articles on, and references to, women's work and there is an article on the setting up of the Department in the 'Church Missionary Intelligencer' December 1895, p 947; there is also an article by G. A. Gollock on the 'The Contribution of Women to the home work of the CMS' in the 'Church Missionary Review', December 1912, pp 714-723.
+Girls Movement publications, including 'Terminal Letters,' 'Seed Time' and 'Girls Movement notes', and other publications relating to women's work, are in the Editorial Department's file set of publications (CMS H/H5).
+There are articles on, and references to, women's work in the CMS periodicals, for example, an article on the setting up of the department in the 'Church Missionary Intelligencer' December 1895, page 947; G. A. Gollock 'The Contribution of Women to the home work of the CMS' in the 'Church Missionary Review', December 1912, pages 714-723.
 References to women's work in the main Society minute books (CMS/G/C 1) can easily be searched using the contemporary indexes (for example, CMS/G/C 1A/16/10).
-The 'Index of Special Topics' in the CMS Proceedings volumes includes a section specifically on work among women and female education.
+The 'Index of Special Topics' in the CMS Proceedings volumes includes a section on work among women and female education.

 Showcase